lifeparticle/SelectStar/README.md

 # SelectStar

-⭐️ Compare GitHub Repositories Based on the Number of Stars and Other Relevant Parameters
+⭐️ Compare GitHub repositories based on the number of stars and other relevant parameters.

 ## Further readings